How to account for VAT on services when a vehicle, ship or aircraft is provided, together with a driver or crew for the transport of goods.

 The place of supply of freight transport and related services supplied to customers who are not ‘in business’ is as follows:

-- intra-EU transport, where the transport begins
+- intra-EU transport (and also including the UK), where the transport begins

 - related services, where physically performed